Borderline hydrides: Synthesis

 Borderline hydrides are most commonly formed via the acidification or reduction of metal salts.

-For instance, copper hydride is formed by reacting copper sulphate and hypophosphorous acid at about 70 °C, forming a yellow precipitate that soon turns red-brown.
+For instance, copper hydride is formed by reacting copper sulfate and hypophosphorous acid at about 70 °C, forming a yellow precipitate that soon turns red-brown.

 Zinc hydride, ZnH2, can be formed by the reduction of either a zinc halide or dimethylzinc.

 Alternative definition

 A more recent definition of borderline hydrides refers to hydrides that exist between classic and non-classic dihydrides.
 The classic form is the dihydride M(H)2 configuration, where the metal is bound to two free hydrogen atoms.
 The non-classic form contains two hydrogen atoms bound to a central metal atom with an η2-H2 hapticity, indicating that a single coordination point on the metal atom bonds to two contiguous atoms from another molecule, in this case H2.
 A well-known example of this is from the first such molecule to be synthesized with a coordinated hydrogen ligand (dihydrogen complex): W(CO)3(PPri3)2(η2-H2).

 Classic dihydrides containing the dihydride M-(H)2 ligands are typically found as a tautomer with the non-classical dihydrogen complexes containing a M-(η2-H2) group.

 Borderline hydrides exist with a bond character somewhere between the classical and non-classical hydrides.
-Those that are thermally unstable exhibit stretching frequencies νHH greater than 2150 cm1 as a result of poor electron donation from the metal center.
-An electron dense metal center will yield hydride with a νHH less than 2060 cm1, while anything between is considered to be in the borderline region.
-Kubas, et al. state that a stretching frequency of 2090 cm1 is within the bounds of stable H2 complexes while 2060 cm1 is right on the borderline between dihydrogen and dihydrides.
+Those that are thermally unstable exhibit stretching frequencies νHH greater than 2150 cm−1 as a result of poor electron donation from the metal center.
+An electron dense metal center will yield hydride with a νHH less than 2060 cm−1, while anything between is considered to be in the borderline region.
+Kubas, et al. state that a stretching frequency of 2090 cm−1 is within the bounds of stable H2 complexes while 2060 cm−1 is right on the borderline between dihydrogen and dihydrides.